-Next to vehicles, the play kitchen is one of the most-used toys in our playroom.
+The next most popular toy in our playroom is the play kitchen.
 It has offered countless hours of imaginary play.
 Carl especially loves to make coffee like Dada.
-Jack’s favorite is the play food that goes with the kitchen.
+Jack’s favorite is the play food that goes into the kitchen.
 He likes to pretend to eat the food and feed us as well.
 There are so many wonderful play kitchen options.
 This is the one we have because it is compact compared to some of the other models.

 This is one of 3 toy vacuums we own.
 Both Carl and Jack loves vacuums.
 Having a toy vacuum will provide your little one with something to do while you are vacuuming.
 They can feel like they are participating in the chore which will allow you the opportunity to get a little housework done alongside them.